50 Brilliant Ways to Spruce Up Your Backyard This Summer

 Easy Garden Arbor

-This classic garden arch has just six parts and can be built in less than a day.
+This classic garden arch is an easy addition to amp up your garden decor.
+It has just six parts and can be built in less than a day.
 Create a gateway, frame a walkway in a hedge, or make it part of a trellis or pergola.
 This DIY garden arbor will perk up your outdoor decor.

 Build in One-Day Storage Bench